Spinal Decompression & Disc Recovery

 Is decompression safe for everyone?—

 Safety starts with screening.
-Certain presentations (for example, significant instability, fracture risk, severe neurologic changes, or other red flags) may require a different plan or medical clearance, and we’ll be direct about that from the start.
+Certain presentations (for example, significant instability, fracture risk, severe neurologic changes, or other red flags) may require a different plan or medical clearance.